A bit of history

 Fine Offset Station notes

-I haven’t experienced it, but apparently fine offset stations produced since about 2010 have a habit of locking up the USB link.
+Apparently fine offset stations produced since about 2010 have a habit of locking up the USB link.
 The station continues to gather and archive data, but the USB link is dead.
 The only known solution is to power-cycle the console, not weewx.
 Weewx supports USB hub power control and can detect the condition and briefly power down a console connected to a particular hub port.
 The console must not contain batteries and the USB hub must support per-port power control.
+I have experienced this problem several times in 4-5 weeks with a WH3081 console but so far not with the WH1081 console.
+It is such a serious problem that I suggest not buying the WH3081 system.

 Orange Pi Zero